margaretmf/margaretmf.github.io/teaching.md

 * "'Yeah, but we've got orders to repair every bridge in the state, big and little.
 Governor's decree.
 No exceptions.
 New policy since those people died when the hundred-year flod collapsed the Schoharie Bridge.
 Big political issue - safety.'" (p.
 81, Frightful's Mountain)

 * "The cars that drove over the bridge trembled as if they were wind in the trees." (pp. 98-99, Frightful's Mountain)

+* "Sam talked on, feeling totally inadequate.
+Telling a falcon and a raccoon to be best friends was almost impossible." (p.
+201, Frightful's Mountain)

+* "When you watch birds long enough, you see their differences.
+She's our bird, all right." (p.
+205, Frightful's Mountain)

+* "Beating them hard, she skimmed forward but could not get off the ground.
+At the edge of the millpond she stopped and looked behind her.
+She had lost the bird." (p.
+208, Frightful's Mountain)

+* "'As long as we're stuck here,' he said, 'you might as well learn something.
+I'll ready to you'" (p.
+210, Frightful's Mountain)

+* "'With his first trip to France in 1781, a five-year period began in which Thomas Paine used his skills to work more openly on behalf ot the United States to insure that his liberal-republican ideals were implemented. (p.
+210, Frightful's Mountain)

+He glanced at Mole.
+The dog's eyes were closed.
+'We're on page one hundred thirty-one in Jack Fruchtman Jr.'s book called *Thomas Paine*,' he said" (p.
+210 Frightful's Mountain)

+ * "She saw trees, boulders, the millpond, and high above them a bright glimpse of blue sky.
+The sky captivated her.
+She sensed she should be there.
+She flapped her wings.
+Nothing happened.
+The air was still.
+No wind gave her lift.
+She closed her wings to her body and flicked ehr tial in frustration.
+She needed to be in that sky." (p.
+211, Frightful's Mountain)

+* "A flock fo starling swarmed past him, fanning out and coming back together.
+He found them interesting - they flew, they moved - they wre birds.
+They swooped into the bushes and vanished." (p.
+217, Frightful's Mountain)

+* "Flocks of ducks and shorebirds had migrated down from the arctic." (p.
+218, Frightful's Mountain)

+* "They soared with her out over the countryside, learning to catch rats, mice, and pigeons.
+They became expert vermin hunters until Blue Bill a cliff near the Pepacton Reservoir.
+Here thousands of migrating waterfowl came down to rest on the water.
+They were easy to catch, and when they moved on, he went with them.
+His early visual memory of life with Perry was forgotten.
+He followed the birds.
+He was not, after all, imprinted." (p.
+221, Frightful's Mountain)

 ----------